apache/arrow/docs/source/python/extending_types.rst

 In Arrow, :ref:`extension types <format_metadata_extension_types>`
-are specified by annotating any of the built-in Arrow data types (the "storage type") with a custom type name and, optionally, a byte array that can be used to provide additional metadata (referred to as "parameters" in this documentation).
+are specified by annotating any of the built-in Arrow data types (the "storage type") with a custom type name and, optionally, a bytestring that can be used to provide additional metadata (referred to as "parameters" in this documentation).
 These appear as the ``ARROW:extension:name`` and ``ARROW:extension:metadata`` keys in the Field's ``custom_metadata``.